xsa/x14s.com/docs/index.md

 ---

+???+ abstract "Recommended Training Gear"
+    Training gear that we've been using for our training sessions, whatever the age group or level, that we're recommending you.

+    - [Crazy Catch Wild Child Rebound Net](https://amzn.to/43uc5lG){:target="_blank"}: random, unpredictable, rebounds.
+Perfect for goalies and field players reflex development.
+    - [Katchet Training Aid ramp](https://amzn.to/43KU0iY){:target="_blank"}: perfect to work on deflections, passing & receiving skills, and goalie training.

 ???+ abstract ":books: Recommended Readings"
     A non-exhaustive list of books and articles that helped me to improve as trainer, coach, and human being, enjoy!